cloudmesh/classes/docs/source/assignments.rst

 	we recommend you use PyCharm or Emacs.

     Canopy and Anaconda:
-        We made bad experiences with Canopy as well as anaconda on sume users machines.
+        We made bad experiences with Canopy as well as Anaconda on some machine of a Teaching Assitant.
 Therefore we recommend agains using thise systems.
 It will be up to you to determine if these systems work for you.
 We do recommend that you use python.org and virtualenv.
 If you have already started using canopy or anaconda you can do so (but we do not recommend it).

     Useful software: